 - Don’t leave any space in a box, fill it with crumpled paper.
 Leaving room inside a package will allow your belongings to move around while in the truck and potentially get damaged.

-- Pack the heaviest things in small boxes.
+- Pack the dishes and other heaviest things in small boxes.
 If you place heavy stuff in larger packages, you run the risk of the carboard giving in and damaging the contents.

 - Label all packets and mark those with breakables as fragile, so that the movers know to handle them with care.
 You can also write down the room a package belongs to, or any additional info.
 If it seems more useful, use a color-coding labeling guide.